ReMon-MVEE/ReMon/eurosys2022-artifact/README.md

 can be found at https://github.com/mviereck/x11docker#installation.

 To benchmark the servers, we used wrk.
 This tool can be cloned from https://github.com/wg/wrk.
 Even if you run the benchmarks using docker, wrk does not need to run inside the docker container.
+To reproduce our results, run the web server on one system and the wrk benchmark on a second system, connecting both through a direct gigabit ethernet connection.

 ---